lkesteloot/unsong/unsong.md

 Ana gently landed somewhere.
 She wasn’t in the tower.
 She was on a wharf.
 There were people all around her, dousing her with water, holding her hands, saying things to her.

 “Prisoner’s dilemma!
 Can’t square the circle!
 Nothing exists but atoms and empty space, all else is opinion!
-Bad money drives out…no, look guys!
+Bad money drives out... no, look guys!
 She’s awake!”

 Ana smiled, like someone awaking from a beatific dream.
 The men around her began to hoot and slap each other on the backs.
 She barely noticed.